-MCMS will comply with all federal, state, and judicial mandates for English Learners, including equal access to the curriculum for ELs, and all requirements for Long-Term English Learners (LTELs) or English Learners at risk of becoming LTELs.
-Given the demographics of Napa County middle schools, MCMS expects that a significant number of MCMS students will be classified as English Learners, and that the majority of those at the middle school level will be LTELs, though some will also be newcomers and students on their way to timely reclassification.
-We also recognize that many of our ELs will have complex needs and may be dually-designated as SWD, or foster youth or homeless or other status.
-We will provide these students with an exceptional education and transition them into English proficiency through a rigorous integrated and designated English language development program, including providing a dedicated EL Coordinator on staff to help meet these students' complex needs.
+Mayacamas will comply with all federal, state, and judicial mandates for English Learners, including equal access to the curriculum for ELs, and all requirements for Long-Term English Learners (LTELs) or English Learners at risk of becoming LTELs.
+Given the demographics of Napa County middle schools, Mayacamas expects that a significant number of Mayacamas students will be classified as English Learners and that the majority of those at the middle school level will be LTELs, though some will also be newcomers and students on their way to timely reclassification.
+We also recognize that many of our ELs will have complex needs and may be dually-designated as SWD, foster youth, homeless, or other status.
+We will provide these students with an exceptional education and transition them into English proficiency through a rigorous integrated and designated English language development program, including providing a dedicated EL coordinator on staff to help meet these students' complex needs.
 We are committed to implementing individualized supports and reclassification goals to account for greater diversity in these students' proficiency gaps.
-The following sections detail our ELD program extensively.
+The following sections detail our ELD program.